 13:29“ ‘No,’ he answered, ‘In the process of pulling the weeds you might accidentally uproot the wheat.13:30Let them all grow up together until the harvest.
 Then I’ll tell the reapers, “First gather up the weeds and tie them into bundles to be burned, and then gather up the wheat and put it in my silo.”’ ”

-13:31Another object lesson he presented to them: “The kingdom of the heavens is like a mustard seed that someone planted in their field.13:32Though it is among the smallest of seeds, it grows to become one of the larger plants.
+13:31Another parable he presented to them: “The kingdom of the heavens is like a mustard seed that someone planted in their field.13:32Though it is among the smallest of seeds, it grows to become one of the larger plants.
 In fact, it becomes the size of a tree, big enough for the birds to build nests in its branches.”

 13:36After dismissing the crowd, Jesus went into the house.
-Then his disciples came to him and said, “Please explain the object lesson of the wheat-weeds in the field.”13:37So he explained, “The one who planted good seed represents the Human,13:38the field represents the world, the good seed represents the citizens of the kingdom, the weeds represent the servants of the evil one,13:39and the enemy who planted the weeds is the False Accuser.
+Then his disciples came to him and said, “Please explain the parable of the wheat-weeds in the field.”13:37So he explained, “The one who planted good seed represents the Human,13:38the field represents the world, the good seed represents the citizens of the kingdom, the weeds represent the servants of the evil one,13:39and the enemy who planted the weeds is the False Accuser.
 The harvest represents the end of the age, and the reapers represent the Messengers.

 13:40“Just as the weeds are gathered and burned, so also will it be at the end of the age.13:41The Human will send out his Messengers, and they will uproot from his kingdom all traps and all who are lawless.13:42These will be thrown into the blazing furnace, where they will lament and grind their teeth.13:43But the righteous will shine like the sun in the kingdom of their Father.
 Whoever has ears, listen!